cryhughes/AVS-Kaggle/README.md

 This is a big-data learning exercise for my personal development.
 I plan to produce a final set of results, and compare my results to the leaderboard

-Submission leaderboard (scores range between 0.44-0.63): https://www.kaggle.com/c/acquire-valued-shoppers-challenge/leaderboard
+submission leaderboard (scores range between 0.44-0.63): https://www.kaggle.com/c/acquire-valued-shoppers-challenge/leaderboard